jitendra-meena/Django-Coupon/README.md

 1. admin can add Coupon Fixed Amount and Percentage Amount

-> user can Apply Coupon code and get percentage and Fixed amount
+2. user can Apply Coupon code and get percentage and Fixed amount

-> show all Coupon code listed
+3. show all Coupon code listed

-> Public and Private Coupon Code
+4. Public and Private Coupon Code

+5. Admin can manage Coupon code and other functionality.